Lake Pohjalampi

 Lake Pohjalampi is a lake in eastern Finland.
 The lake has a surface area of 61 hectares, and the mean and maximum depth are 3.2 meters and 5.3 meters, respectively.

+Ecological Experiment

 The lake was used to study the effects of biomanipulation on a small, mesotrophic lake.
 From 1993 to 1997, over 200 kilograms per hectare of fish, mainly roach (Rutilus rutilus) and bream (Abramis brama) were caught and removed.
 This resulted in a reduction of nearly 80% of fish biomass.
 The effects on the benthic invertebrates were investigated using biomass and density, during the years of fish removal and for the following three years.
 The decrease in benthivorous fish stock led to higher biomass and density in all the major benthic invertebrate groups.